Concrete Compass: Offsite concrete construction

 Codes and Standards

 The structural design of offsite concrete construction is to Eurocode 2 (BS EN 1992-1-1) but there are further codes for precast concrete elements.
-The general code for all precast concrete elements is BS EN 13369 and a list of codes for specific elements can be found here.
+The general code for all precast concrete elements is BS EN 13369 and a list of codes for specific elements, with summary descriptions, can be found here.

 UK Precast Concrete

-- British Precast is the trade association for the UK Precast concrete sector.
+- MPA Precast is the trade association for the UK precast concrete sector.
 As an industry body it operates a number of specialist product groups as well as sector schemes for health and safety, and sustainability.
-More information about the Precast Sustainability Charter.

-British Precast Architectural and Structural Association (BPAS) is the trade association for manufacturers of architectural and structural precast concrete in the UK.
-It represents a wealth of expertise and experience in offsite construction.
-Available resources from BPAS include regular newsletters on a vast range of construction sectors and precast concrete applications, including cladding and its use of digitalisation, such as BIM.
-Read more via the BPAS publications library.
+MPA Precast Architectural and Structural Group provides expertise and experience in offsite construction with resources on structure and facades including test reports and codes.
+Also available are newsletters on a vast range of construction sectors and precast concrete applications, including cladding and its use of digitalisation, such as BIM.
+More information.

 Back to Concrete Compass main page